Registering as a Married Couple

 Refer to Misrad Hapnim in your area to register as a married couple.
 You will need to present your civil marriage certificate with Apostil certification (if the document was issued after 1988) or the Rabbanut marriage certificate if you were married in Israel.
 Please make sure to bring both Teudot Zehut so both your names can appear on both documents.

-When a new Oleh marries a veteran Oleh, Misrad Haklita (Ministry of Absorption) will combine their Teudot Oleh and calculate benefits based on the benefits of the spouse who made Aliyah first.
+When a new Oleh marries a veteran Oleh, Misrad Haklita (Ministry of Aliyah and Integration) will combine their Teudot Oleh and calculate benefits based on the benefits of the spouse who made Aliyah first.
 As a result, certain benefits may be affected.
 Please make sure to bring with you to Misrad Haklita your Teudat Oleh and both spouses’ Teudot Zehut.

 How does your marriage affect your Aliyah rights?